Skip to main content

 The decision to seek genetic testing is a personal one

-Learning you carry a gene mutation that raises disease risk can be concerning for you and your family.
+Learning you carry a gene variation that raises disease risk can be concerning for you and your family.
 The decision to seek genetic testing or to participate in genetic research deserves extra attention.
 A genetic counselor can help you better understand what your results might mean for you and your family.
 (Read more below on these providers.)

 • Illustrated magnifying glass.